ncatlab/nlab-content/pages/1053.md

 * [[Andreas Blass]], _A game semantics for linear logic_, _Annals of Pure and Applied Logic_ 56: 183--220, 1992.
  {#Blass}

-*  The [article](https://secure.wikimedia.org/wikipedia/en/wiki/Linear_logic) on the English Wikipedia has good summaries of the meanings of the logical operators and of the commonly studied fragments.
+*  The [article](https://secure.wikimedia.org/wikipedia/en/wiki/Linear_logic) on the English Wikipedia has good summaries of the meanings of the logical operators and of the commonly studied [[fragments]].

 Discussion of application of linear logic to [[quantum logic]], [[quantum computing]] and generally to [[quantum physics]] includes